cromachina/docs/SAI2-in-linux.md

 - Technical: SAI seems to have an issue with Wine's file system, in this particular case.

 ---
-### The pen cursor seems to move away from the pen as you move it around:
+### The drawing cursor in SAI seems to move away from the system mouse cursor position as you move it around:
 This is most likely caused by the linux-wacom drivers that ship with your distro.
 - Solution: Try using OpenTabletDriver instead.
 - Technical: Linux-wacom drivers clash with SAI in some odd way, but they work fine in other apps like Krita.